slayyden/cse15l-lab-reports/labreport2.md

 <img width="208" alt="image" src="https://user-images.githubusercontent.com/26509702/215216283-bff7adb8-a868-40c8-8503-e70f6f8eda6e.png">

 All we had to do was store the lowest index in addition to the lowest value and exclude the element with the lowest index in our average calculation.
-This caueses the lowest value to only be exclduded once.
+This caueses the lowest value to only be excluded once.

 ## Part 3: What did I learn?
 I have two main takeaways from weeks 2 and 3.
 The first being how to make a web server in Java.
 I didn't really get the appeal of web development until now, but it's pretty cool to write some code and have it able to run on almost any device through a web browser.
 The second takeaway is that debugging code that someone else wrote is so much harder than code that I wrote.
 When I debug code, I look for mistakes that I would make, not all mistakes that could be made.
 This meanas that I didn't check for bugs that I considered to be so trivial that I would (probably) never make them.
 However, this is also a strength in collaborative debugging.
 Everyone has different blind spots and collaborative debugging can help with that.